 Limited Appointments that are part-time shall be for a specified rank in a specified discipline or disciplines.
-A part-time visiting faculty member is paid on a per course basis and is not subject to the six-year (consecutive) maximum appointment limit.
+A part-time, continuing faculty member is paid on a per course basis and is not subject to the six-year (consecutive) maximum appointment limit.
+Contracts are typically multi-year with a defined minimum number of courses.
 Part-time faculty are not expected to participate in departmental affairs, advise students, serve on committees (standing or ad hoc), or assume any other responsibilities not directly associated with their class or classes.
 A part-time faculty member may teach up to four courses and will need to teach at least three courses in order to qualify for fringe benefits.

 Tenure Track Appointments shall be for a specified rank and in a specified discipline or disciplines, and for a specified term not to exceed three years, and may be renewed for successive terms of not more than three years each.
 Before the extension of any limited appointment, the appointee shall be evaluated in accordance with criteria and procedures (see 2.4.2) approved by the faculty and the President.
 The President, in consultation with the Provost and in consideration of the review dossier, determines whether or not to reappoint.